thegetty/quire/CONTRIBUTING.md

 Quire is very extensible.
 We’re eager to see more development work come from you as you create and customize your own publications in ways that can then be shared back.
 Quire is in the early stages of defining how this kind of contribution will work, please don’t hesitate to [email us](mailto:quire@getty.edu) with your questions or ideas.

 ### Write an Article

 We’re always interested in adding articles about specific aspects of working in Quire to our Learn knowledge base.
-Maybe you have some tips on modifying shortcodes, or styling is CSS in the custom.css.
+Maybe you have some tips on modifying shortcodes or styling is CSS in the custom.css.
 Chances are the community would love to read about it.

 [Share your article idea](https://github.com/thegetty/quire/issues/new)